3D-Graphics-And-Scratch/book/src/ray-based-3D-rendering/ray-marching.md

 *jfs22*

-Starting with a simple primitive, SDFs can be modified in many ways.
-Some of these modifications include domain repetition and various domain warping.
-These work because as a ray steps though a scene, it can be moved and warped in order to create the effect of moved and warped geometry.
+Starting with a simple primitive, SDFs can be modified to create complex and organic shapes.
+I like to split these techniques into two categories, domain warping, and sdf warping

+#### Domain warping
+Domain warping takes in the ray position, and moves this position before calculating distance, effectively warping the domain, and the objects.
+The following transformations use this.

-Stretching
+#### Stretching
 Simple stretching along a coordinate axis can be done with a division.
 Stretching the Y axis by 2 times would be written as Ray Y/2, so in a function with an input of Ray Y, it would instead by Ray Y/2.
 This technique applies to all axes.

-Shearing
+#### Shearing

 <img src="../images/image98.png">

-Domain repetition
+#### Domain repetition

-Isolating repetition
+#### Isolating repetition

-Noise
+#### Noise

+#### Sdf warping
+These types of transformations modify the sdf, instead of the domain.
+By adding or subtracting to the sdf, geometry grows or shrinks, allowing the following transformations.

+#### Displacement

+#### Smoothing

-Examples
+#### Examples

 ### Raymarched Normals {#raymarched-normals}